Using user notifications

 Get an instance of the INotifier interface and use the PostNotification method to post a message (for one or more recipients) to the message queue.
 If a message has more than one recipient, it is stored internally as one message for each recipient.
 Hook into the NotificationPosted, NotificationSaved and NotificationFiltered events to get feedback on the result of the posting (per message).

-The NotificationDispatcher is configured in and triggered by the scheduler or (from version 10.3) called directly for immediate messages.
+The NotificationDispatcher is configured in and triggered by the scheduler or called directly for immediate messages.
 It retrieves the messages that are waiting to be sent and groups them by recipient and channel.
 For each group, a formatter and a provider is located (if available) to format and send the messages.
 If there is a problem sending the messages, they are put back in the waiting queue.

 When one (or more) messages are sent, they first are routed through a formatter, which can transform the messages with custom formatting and/or combining several messages into one.
 A formatter has a name to identify it and a list of names that specifies which channels the formatter supports.
 If the message has a channel name that matches one of the supported names, that formatter is selected to format the message.